The-NeXT-Project/NeXT-Panel/README.md

 ## TL;DR

 NeXT Panel (OSS Edition) is a multipurpose proxy service management system designed for Shadowsocks(2022) / Vmess / Trojan / TUIC protocol.

+## About Pro version

+NeXT Panel (Pro Edition) is a work-in-progress version of the original OSS Edition, it replaced many of its PHP-based backends with high-performance Golang-based ones, and significantly improved site response time under heavy load.

+The Pro version will use a yearly subscription model, we plan to provide a dedicated license purchase site and existing patron members can access it as well.
+We will publish further pricing info on our [Discord server](https://discord.gg/A7uFKCvf8V) and [Twitter account](https://twitter.com/SSPanel_NeXT), please stay tuned.

 ## Feature Comparison(OSS vs Pro)